lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 file path to the data and which columns of the spreadsheet contain quantitation data.
 In the code chunk below, we start by identifying the file that we want to use.
-The `system.file` function is used to return the path to the `extdata` directory from the `pRolocdata` package, which is where our file of interest resides.
+The `system.file` function is used to return the path to the `extdata` directory from the package, which is where our file of interest resides.
 We then use the `dir` function to list the content of that directory and store the path that matches the file name of interest in the `csvfile`.
 Note that these two lines are only needed here to locate a file in a package; in a more general use case, the user would defined the `csvfile` variable containing the file name of interest directly.

 A common pitfall here is to provide only the file name, rather than full path to the file (which is what is shown below with `basename`; we don’t